 Today, many organisations realise that there is an urgent need for high-quality translations in order to make themselves stand out and portray a positive, credible image to their clients.
-To ensure the highest level of quality, I only translate into my mother tongue German.
+To ensure the highest level of quality, I only translate and interpret into my mother tongue German.

 My specialist fields are the Environment, sustainable Business, Sports and Nutrition.
 However, I have been known to familiarise myself quickly with new topics and relay them into the accurate terminology.
-I translate for clients such as the United Nations World Food Programme, The African Conservation Foundation, Red T, Sky Sports TV as well as Fire & Food Magazine.
+I translate and interpret for clients such as the United Nations World Food Programme, The African Conservation Foundation, Red T, Sky Sports TV as well as Fire & Food Magazine.